U.S. bankruptcy court weighs 'white-hot' energy pipeline dispute

-WILMINGTON, Del (Reuters) - Small U.S. oil-and-gas producer Quicksilver Resources Inc began making its case in court on Friday for using its bankruptcy to reject a pipeline contract, a move that trade groups warned could undermine the $500 billion midstream industry.
+WILMINGTON, Del, March 4 (Reuters) - Small U.S. oil-and-gas producer Quicksilver Resources Inc began making its case in court on Friday for using its bankruptcy to reject a pipeline contract, a move that trade groups warned could undermine the $500 billion midstream industry.

 Quicksilver’s push to end its agreement with Crestwood Equity Partners has become a closely watched test for midstream operators, which process and transport the producers’ oil and gas.